jmbalaguer/tkDiskFree/README.md

 # tkDiskFree
-Simple Linux desktop utility to check for free disk space at regular intervals, using the tkinter GUI interface.
+Simple Linux desktop utility to check for free disk space at regular intervals, written in Python using the tkinter GUI interface.

 On Xfce4 Desktop Environment: